Bestsage/SITH_MISCHUNG_COMBUSTION/README.md

 - **Custom Coolants**: Support for non-propellant coolants (water, glycols, thermal oils)

 ### 💾 Export Capabilities
-- **DXF Export**: Generate CAD-compatible drawings for manufacturing
+- **DXF Export**: Generate CAD-compatible drawings of the chamber and the nozzle for manufacturing
 - **Full Reports**: Comprehensive text reports with all calculated parameters

 ## Installation